3 brilliant benefits of learning a second language as a child

 Get out and about

-There are a lot of places that you can go together where you can both practise your child’s second language.
+There are a lot of places that you can go together where you can both practice your child’s second language.
 Take a walk together and see how many things outside you can name.
-You could even make a game of Bingo out of this experience.

 Meet up with others who are learning the same language

 If you aren’t fluent in your child’s second language, talk to friends and family who are.
-Even if you are fluent, it’s a tremendous confidence-building experience for your child to practise speaking their new language in front of others and, just as necessary, be exposed to others speaking that language.
+Even if you are fluent, it’s a tremendous confidence-building experience for your child to speak their new language in front of others and be exposed to others speaking it.

 Sing out loud

-Just like singing is a great way to help your child become a reader from birth, it’s a brilliant way to help your child learn a second language.
-Singing is a fun way to help your child learn and remember words and sentence structure in a second (and first) language – so there is no downside to belting out a tune or a nursery rhyme or two together.
+Just like singing is a great way to help your child become a reader from birth, it’s also a brilliant way to help your child learn a second language.
+Singing is a fun way to learn and remember words and sentence structure in a second (and first!) language – so there is no downside to belting out a nursery rhyme or two together!

 Looking for the right Childcare Centre for your Family?